-Toby Treem Guerin is a clinical instructor and co-director of the Center for Dispute Resolution at the University of Maryland Francis King Carey School of Law (C-DRUM) where she works to advance the education and practice of dispute resolution.
+Toby Treem Guerin is a clinical instructor and executive director of the Center for Dispute Resolution at the University of Maryland Francis King Carey School of Law (C-DRUM) where she works to advance the education and practice of dispute resolution.
 She instructs the Mediation Clinic and Seminar where she supervises law student-mediators and provides instruction on the theory and practice of alternative dispute resolution (ADR).
 Professor Guerin serves as supervisor of ADR externships and advisor to the law school’s ADR Team.
 Recently, she has worked with peers on community-based violence prevention efforts and interprofessional learning opportunities for students on campus.

 She served as the primary author for the “Alternative Dispute Resolution Landscape: An Overview of ADR in the Maryland Court System,” a comprehensive report on court-affiliated ADR programs in Maryland.
 She is former chair of the Mediator Excellence Council, a group participating in the state-wide development of the Maryland Program for Mediator Excellence, a mediator quality assurance initiative in Maryland.
 In 2017 Maryland Carey Law hosted the Mid-Atlantic Global Pound Conference.
 Professor Guerin served on the organizing committee of the conference and functioned as the emcee for the day-long event, which brought together a diverse group of dispute resolution stakeholders, using an interactive information gathering format.